doriantaylor/rb-rdf-lmdb/README.md

 # RDF::LMDB - Lightweight, persistent, transactional RDF store

-This library implements `RDF::Repository` using the Symax Lightning MDB key-value database.
+This library implements `RDF::Repository` using the Symas Lightning MDB key-value database.
 It is intended to be a basic, durable, locally-attached quad store, that avails itself of the properties of LMDB.